 Facebook, a pioneer of the concept of separate growth teams, is a good example of effective leadership involvement.
 Growth mindset teams in the organization were successful because top leaders set clear goals for each department.
 This enabled the teams to flourish without stepping on each others’ toes.

-The out-of-the box, high reward solutions that businesses expect growth focussed teams to come up with will only work if they are aligned with the top leadership team no matter where they are placed in the organization structure.
+The out-of-the-box, high-reward solutions that businesses expect growth focused teams to come up with will only work if they are aligned with the top leadership team no matter where they are placed in the organization structure.

 Once you have figured out the role and value of growth teams to your business, it is time to set goals.
 Suitable goals define the KPIs of the growth team.
 Specific goals that are a part of your growth funnel become the measures for monitoring the effectiveness of the growth team.
+Moreover, establishing goals is an integral part of performance management process which gives your team necessary motivation to desire to grow.
 Even a company the size of Facebook cannot afford to go easy on goals since they define the path the business takes.

 The most common debate while setting goals is whether to chase an absolute number or look at relative growth rates or percentages.
 We say, go with an absolute number (eg. $20 million revenue instead of 10% YoY revenue growth).
 That way, you can divide the goals into sub goals among team members and get the entire funnel to focus on hitting that number.

 Another thing to be mindful of while setting goals for a growth mindset team is ensuring they are achievable and realistic.
 Goals that are either too easy to achieve or unrealistic defeat the purpose of targeting an absolute number since they fail to motivate team members.